 We are appealing to all providers in Shasta County to do your part as leaders in our community to reduce the spread of COVID-19 and keep yourselves, your staff and your patients safe.

 Read the joint statement from North Valley Medical Association Board of Directors and Shasta County Public Health.

 If you are a mandated reporter and observe child abuse, please use our Suspected Child Abuse Report form.

-Shasta County HHSA Public Health Branch has developed a Strike Team to provide access to the COVID-19 vaccines to individuals not able to utilize any other available clinic options.
-Eligibility for a Strike Team visit may change based on vaccine access, program capacity, and community need.
-The Strike Team Referral Form provides detailed criteria for determining eligibility.
-If you think a patient or site may be eligible for a Strike visit based on meeting the current criteria please submit a referral to DOC45@co.shasta.ca.us.
+Shasta County HHSA's Mobile Vaccination Team provides access to COVID-19 vaccines for individuals not able to use other clinic options.
+The Mobile Vaccination Team Referral Form provides detailed criteria for determining eligibility.
+If you think a patient or site may be eligible for a mobile visit, please submit a referral to DOC45@co.shasta.ca.us.

 What Healthcare Personnel Should Know

 Local Contact Information for Reporting and Testing COVID-19

 Shasta County Public Health Lab web portal application: Please complete and return this form by email to HHSAPHLab@co.shasta.ca.us or by fax to 530-225-5061.

 Report any suspected Patient Under Investigation (PUI) immediately to Shasta County Health and Human Services Agency, Public Health Branch:

 - (530) 395-0132 after hours, weekends and holidays